 Once your design is complete you can simply generate the code to add to your website:

 You can customise this to decide whether to auto load the pop-up window when the page is first opened or not, and if so, how long to wait.
-You can then block this pop-up from returning for a set period if it was dismissed or submitted so you don’t annoy your repeat users.
+Next, you can block this pop-up from returning for a set period if it was dismissed or submitted.
+That way you don’t annoy your repeat users.
 You can also control how long to leave it up without activity and whether it appears instantly or fades in and out.
 Then it’s just a case of copying and pasting the code to any pages you wish this to appear.

 Integration and Insights